 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Your employer pays a percentage of payroll to fund defined benefit pension plan liabilities.
-This is true regardless of which PERF option (ASA Only or Hybrid) you select.
-These funds are not paid into members’ Annuity Savings Accounts in either the ASA Only or Hybrid plans.
+Your employer pays a percentage of payroll to fund your future benefits.
+This is true for both PERF options you may select (ASA Only or Hybrid).
+These funds are not paid into your ASA for either of the plans (ASA Only or Hybrid).
 These funds are not available for your investment or withdrawal.

-Members must meet vesting requirements (full years of participation) to qualify for a full distribution of the variable rate contributions and earnings.
+You must meet vesting requirements (full years of participation) to qualify for a full distribution of the variable rate contributions and earnings.

 Vesting schedule is as follows: